Methods Other Than Rod & Reel

 Sportfishing trotlines, limblines and jugs must be tagged and/or marked with the owner’s name and address, or TWRA identification number.
 Trotlines attached to the bank must be tagged on the line within five feet of the bank.
 Other trotlines must be tagged within five feet of either end, and floating trotlines must be marked on floats.
 The holder of a sport fishing license may use one or more trotlines not having a combination of more than 100 hooks.
 Limblines (including yo-yos) must be tagged above water level and are allowed only one hook per line.
 Sport anglers are limited to 25 limblines.
 Sport anglers are limited to 50 jugs or blocks and each with only one hook.

-Trotlines, limblines and jugs must be run at least once each day and are prohibited within 1,000 yards below any TVA or Corps of Engineers dam.
+Trotlines, limblines and jugs must be run at least once per 24-hour period and are prohibited within 1,000 yards below any TVA or Corps of Engineers dam.
 Trotlines may not be set within 100 yards of the mouth of any river, creek or slough.
+Trotlines cannot extend more than three-quarters (0.75) the distance across any stream, river, chute, or embayment.

 - Allen Branch Pond and Chilhowee (McKamy) Pond in Cherokee WMA: Closed to jugs and trotlines.